Student Programs Officer 2019/2020

 The Student Programs Officer is responsible for managing all of the student-run services and programs that contribute to your Western experience.
 They are your resource for all things student engagement as they work to support and inspire all students taking on their own leadership positions in the community.

-Peer Programs Portfolio
+Associate, Peer Programs

 The USC Accessibility Committee aims to create a community in which all students have the tools they require to make the best of their undergraduate experience.
 Our portfolio includes doing outreach work to learn more about the specific needs of students with disabilities on campus, and addressing them as they arise.
 Throughout the year we run several events to raise awareness about issues of accessibility on campus, and advocate for those issues within student government.
 In addition, we will run a few support groups for students who wish to discuss their experiences on campus.
 The student experience is incredibly important to us, and we aim to contribute to making campus as accessible and inclusive as possible!